zerovolts/cellgrid/README.md

 This came about after having implemented the same flood-fill, neighbor selection, and other operations in multiple grid-based game projects.

-The core of this library is the `Grid<T>` type along with its selection and flood iterators.
+The core of this library is the `VecGrid<T>` type along with its selection and flood iterators.

 The flood iterator takes a starting coordinate and a predicate, and executes